Responses are recorded even if the survey is not completed

 To look at these numbers in more detail, go to the analysis tool.

-The first chart shows you the visitor and respondent numbers broken down by category.
+The first chart in the analysis tool shows you the visitor and respondent numbers.
 Click the chart to expand it.

 Visitors Over Time